Planet of the Humans

 Planet of the Humans is a 2019 American environmental documentary film written, directed, and produced by Jeff Gibbs.
 The film was executively produced by Michael Moore.
 Moore released it on YouTube for free viewing on April 21, 2020, the eve of the 50th anniversary of the first Earth Day.

-The film examines the decision of mainstream environmental groups and leaders to partner with billionaires, corporations, and wealthy family foundations in the fight to save a planet said to be in crisis.
-The film questions whether green energy can solve the problem of society's expanding resource depletion without reducing consumption and population growth, as all existing forms of energy generation require consumption of finite resources.
-Centrally, the film questions whether renewable energy sources such as biomass energy, wind power, and solar energy are as clean and renewable as they are portrayed to be.
+The film examines mainstream environmental groups' partnerships with billionaires, corporations, and wealthy family foundations in the fight to save the planet.
+The film questions whether green energy can solve society's expanding resource depletion without reducing consumption and/or population growth, as all existing forms of energy generation require some kind of consumption of finite resources.
+Essentially the film questions whether renewable energy sources such as biomass energy, wind power, and solar energy are as clean and renewable as they are portrayed to be.

 Upon its release, Planet of the Humans generated intense controversy and critical reception was mixed.
-It was criticized by some climate scientists, environmentalists and renewable energy proponents as misleading and outdated.
+It was criticized by some climate scientists, environmentalists and renewable energy proponents as misleading and outdated, but received praise for its contrarian stance and for provoking discussion.
 The filmmakers have defended the film from criticism.
 On May 25, 2020, Planet of the Humans was removed from YouTube in response to a claim of copyright infringement, which PEN America condemned as censorship.
 The filmmakers challenged the claim, arguing that the fragment was used under fair use and that free speech was subverted.
 Twelve days later, YouTube allowed the film to be viewed again.
-In November 2020, Moore removed it from YouTube where it was available for free and made it available on Amazon, Apple and Google's rental channels.
+In November 2020, Moore removed it from YouTube where it was available for free and made it available on Amazon, Apple and Google's rental channels, although a copy remains on the Internet Archive.
+As of 2023, the documentary is available on Michael Moore's official YouTube channel.